dubeg/subl-user/README.md

 # README
 Personal setup for SublimeText.

 Each branch corresponds to a specific work environment.

-Ex: Laptop A at work => branch "work-A"
+- Ex: Branch "work-A": machine A at work,
-Ex: Laptop B at home => branch "home-B"
+- Ex: Branch "home-B": machine B at home.